panakino/fbpconv_tf/README.md

 http://ieeexplore.ieee.org/document/7949028/

 This is tensorflow implementation for ``Deep Convolutional Neural Network for Inverse Problems in Imaging, TIP (2017)``.
+- applications (forward model with shift-invariant normal operator):
-2D sparse-view CT reconstruction and reconstruction of accelerated MRI.
+* 2D sparse-view CT reconstruction
+* reconstruction of accelerated MRI
+* Deconvolution of shift-invariant

 Whole codes are forked and modified from https://github.com/jakeret/tf_unet.